JamesBLewis/tab-rotator/PRIVACY_POLICY.md

 - **tabs**: Required to access and switch between your open tabs to perform the rotation function.
 - **storage**: Required to save your rotation interval preference locally on your device.
+- **alarms**: Required to schedule the automatic rotation of tabs at your specified interval.

 These permissions are used exclusively for the extension's core functionality and nothing else.